 The Bible teaches us that our given gender identity is the identity that corresponds with our biological sex.
 Because God made mankind male and female, a man or woman’s gender is—in this sense—fixed (Gen. 1:27).
 It cannot become whatever we want it to be, because our gender is a part of our personhood.
 Being a man or a woman is a gift we receive from God.

 While affirming this truth, it needs to be nuanced.
-It’s important to affirm ways in which gender expression is fluid and relational—even in the Bible.
+It’s important to affirm that gender is expressed in a range of ways — even in the Bible.
 Think, for instance, about the two patriarch brothers, Jacob and Esau.
 They were both men.
 But Jacob imaged forth God’s orderly rule in the kitchen—he made a legendary lentil stew.
 Esau, on the other hand, expressed his masculinity as a hunter (Gen. 25:24-28).
 They were really different sons.
 And it’s not just Jacob and Esau.
 There are a range of ways masculinity and femininity are expressed across relationships and cultures today as well.
 In Scotland, for instance, a kilt is a cultural expression of masculinity.
 In the States, wearing one might seem more appropriate for a school girl.
 Gender doesn’t emerge identically across all times and cultures.

 So, on the one hand, our gender is given (Gen. 1).
 And, on the other hand, the particular expression it takes varies culturally and relationally.
 According to the American Psychological Association, the term gender refers to the “attitudes, feelings, and behaviors that a given culture associates with a person’s biological sex.”
 The APA’s definition captures well the personal and relational ways each person’s gender identity is expressed.
 In Genesis 2, the man and woman expressed their gender identity in the context of their relationship.
 And, since that time, gender has always taken a cultural shape.